evgenyneu/Cosmos/README.md

 🔨🔨🔨 This is work in progress 🔨🔨🔨

-# A star rating control for iOS / Swift
+# Cosoms, a star rating control for iOS / Swift

 <img src='https://raw.githubusercontent.com/exchangegroup/Star/master/graphics/star_screenshot.png' alt='Star raiting control for iOS / Swift' width='250'>

-This is a UI control for iOS that can be used to show user ratings for products.
+This is a UI control for iOS that can be used to show user ratings or as a rating input.

 * Shows stars with optional text label.
+* Can be used as a rating input control.
 * Sizes, colors and margins are customizable.
 * Includes different star filling modes: full, half-filled and precise.
+* One can preview a cosmos view and change its settings in the Storyboard.
-* Can be used in the storyboard with Auto Layout.
+* Can be used in the Storyboard with Auto Layout.

 <img src='https://raw.githubusercontent.com/exchangegroup/Star/master/graphics/Drawings/1280px-Sirius_A_and_B_artwork.jpg'
   alt="Binary star system of Sirius A and Sirius B (artist's impression)" width='450'>

+> Every one of us is, in the cosmic perspective, precious.
+If a human disagrees with you, let him live.
+In a hundred billion galaxies, you will not find another.

+*Carl Sagan, Cosmos*

 Picture of binary star system of Sirius A and Sirius B by [NASA](http://www.nasa.gov), [ESA](http://www.esa.int/ESA) and G. Bacon ([STScI](http://www.stsci.edu/portal/)).
 Source: [spacetelescope.org](http://www.spacetelescope.org/images/heic0516b/).

 ## Setup

-There are three ways you can add Star to your Xcode project.
+There are three ways you can add Cosmos to your Xcode project.

 **Add source (iOS 7+)**

-Simply add [StarDistrib.swift](https://github.com/exchangegroup/Star/blob/master/Distrib/StarDistrib.swift) file into your Xcode project.
+Simply add [CosmosDistrib.swift](https://github.com/exchangegroup/Star/blob/master/Distrib/StarDistrib.swift) file into your Xcode project.

 **Setup with Carthage (iOS 8+)**

-Alternatively, add `github "exchangegroup/Star" ~> 1.0` to your Cartfile and run `carthage update`.
+Alternatively, add `github "exchangegroup/Cosmos" ~> 1.0` to your Cartfile and run `carthage update`.

 **Setup with CocoaPods (iOS 8+)**

 If you are using CocoaPods add this text to your Podfile and run `pod install`.

     use_frameworks!
-    pod 'Star', '~> 1.0'
+    pod 'Cosmos', '~> 1.0'

 ## Usage